What to do with ashes after a cremation

 The law states that ashes can be scattered in most places, with the consent of the landowner.
 So, of course, you may do this on your own land, although you should consider how long the garden or land will be in the family’s possession for visiting purposes.
 Should the cemetery allow it, you can also scatter or bury the ashes on a family member’s grave.
 You may also scatter ashes at sea or in a river with no issues – as long as they are inside a biodegradable urn, or if they are just scattered straight into the water.
 Some areas of the UK have environmental restrictions in place, so if you're scattering ashes on public land, check with the local authority first.

 Ownership of ashes

-UK law dictates that no one has the right to own a human being or their remains.
+UK law dictates that no one has complete 'ownership of ashes' in that no one person has the right to own a human being or their remains.
 However, there are clear rules on who they are given to after a cremation.

 The 'Applicant', the person that signs the paperwork authorising the cremation to proceed (this is usually the Funeral Executor or next of kin) takes possession of the ashes and responsibility for choosing if and where to scatter them.

-To avoid family disputes, it is sensible to write clear instructions for your remains in your Will.
+To avoid family disputes, it is sensible to share your wishes or write clear instructions for your remains in your Will.

 Where can I scatter ashes?

 You may wish to scatter the ashes in a local park or a beauty spot that the deceased loved.
 You will need to check with the council as human ashes contain phosphate, which can have a detrimental effect on the local wildlife and environment.
 You may also find that busy areas do not allow you the privacy to say goodbye to your loved one in the way you might have liked.
 If you would prefer no one to be around, then you should pick a particularly quiet spot, or perhaps choose a time of day when it is less busy.